Arkansas Tech University credit hour policy

 - At least an equivalent amount of work as required in paragraph (1) of this definition for other academic activities as established by the institution, including laboratory work, internships, practicums, studio work, clinical work and other academic work leading to the award of credit hours."

 One hour of classroom instruction is no less than 50 minutes.
-In courses, such as those offered online, in which face-to-face seat-time does not apply, a credit hour may be measured by an eqivalent amount of work, as demonstrated by student achievement.
+In courses, such as those offered online, in which face-to-face seat-time does not apply, a credit hour may be measured by an equivalent amount of work, as demonstrated by student achievement.

 Note: The primary responsibility for ensuring compliance with the Credit Hour Policy is the faculty and academic Department Heads within each college under the supervision of the respective academic dean.